Keeping Children Safe in Education (KCSIE): summary

 3. Safer recruitment

-4. Safeguarding concerns raised about, and allegations made against staff (including supply teachers, volunteers and contractors)
+4. Safeguarding concerns or allegations made about staff, including supply teachers, volunteers and contractors

 5. Child-on-child sexual violence and sexual harassment